orviwan/OpenGlassesFirmware/README.md

 2.  **Reassemble Chunks:** Each notification packet has the following structure:
     *   **Data Chunks:**
         *   Header (2 bytes): A 16-bit chunk counter (little-endian).
 This counter starts at `0` for the first chunk of an image and increments for each subsequent data chunk of that image.
-        *   Payload (up to 200 bytes): Raw JPEG image data bytes.
+        *   **Payload (dynamic, up to MTU-3 bytes):** Raw JPEG image data bytes.
+The payload size is set to the negotiated BLE MTU minus 3 bytes (for the ATT header).
+The client must not assume a fixed chunk size and should handle notifications up to this size.
+Most BLE stacks handle this automatically.
     *   Collect these chunks and append the payload data in the order indicated by the chunk counter.
 3.  **Detect End-of-Photo:**
     *   When all image data for a photo has been sent, the device will send a special 2-byte marker: